Skip to content

 Authentication checks validate AWS credentials and access without executing tasks.

-anvil auth check --help
+anvil validate --help

 Authenticate credentials from an organization file:

-anvil auth check --config-file ./yaml/orgs.yaml
+anvil validate --auth --config-file ./yaml/orgs.yaml

 Suppress output and rely on the exit code, which is useful for CI:

-anvil auth check --config-file orgs.yaml --quiet
+anvil validate --tasks --processors --auth --config-file orgs.yaml --quiet

 What Auth Check Does